The Latest: House narrowly passes framework for Trump’s big spending bill

 A Trump administration official said Trump will sign a bill into law today that overturns the Biden Administration’s “Broker Rule,” which requires digital asset brokers to report certain decentralized financial — or DeFi — transactions to the IRS.

-The move rolls back the regulation that was set to take effect on the crypto industry in 2027.
+The move rolls back the regulation that was set to take effect on the cryptocurrency industry in 2027.
 It is Trump’s first crypto regulation signing since taking office in January.

 Republicans have railed against the rule, arguing that it is unworkable since DeFi platforms operate on blockchains without human intervention and the rule stifles innovation in the crypto space, threatening to push digital asset innovation overseas.